Elizabeth Carne

-Elizabeth Catherine Thomas Carne (1817–1873) was a British author, natural philosopher, geologist, conchologist, mineral collector, and philanthropist.
+Elizabeth Catherine Thomas Carne (1817–1873) was a British writer, natural philosopher, geologist, conchologist, mineral collector, and philanthropist.
 In later years, following her father's death, she also became a banker.

 Personal life

 Elizabeth Carne was the fifth of six children born to Joseph Carne, FRS, and his wife Mary Thomas of Glamorgan.
 Elizabeth was born at Rivière House, in the parish of Phillack, near Hayle, Cornwall, in 1817 and baptised in Phillack church on 15 May 1820.
 At Rivière House, owned by the Cornish Copper Company of which her father was the Company Director, the cellars were fitted out as laboratories where smelting processes of copper and tin were tested, and minerals and rocks studied for their constituents.
 Before she was born, Davies Gilbert FRS had brought a young Humphry Davy to the laboratory to view the workings of a scientific environment.

 Carne was born into an influential and wealthy Methodist family of mining agents and merchants, but was acutely aware of the poverty and deprivation in the surrounding mining areas, and the need for education and support for those less fortunate.
 She read widely, studied mathematics, the classics, and learned several languages.
 Both her paternal grandfather, William Carne, sometimes styled 'the Father of Cornish Methodism', and her father were active Wesleyan Methodist class leaders within the Church of England, and the local Methodist book room was lodged in their home.
 Carne was educated at home in Chapel Street, Penzance, with her sisters, and she assisted her father with his extensive mineral collections and shared his keen interest in geological formations and materials.
 A close friend, with whom she regularly corresponded, was the Quaker diarist, Caroline Fox of Falmouth's shipping and mining family.